Renowned Philly chef saved by quick-thinking neighbor

 Suddenly she got a pulse, just as medics were arriving.

-"He went from looking gray and sunken to - I could see color starting to come back to his eyes," Petersmeyer said.
+"He went from looking gray and sunken, too - I could see color starting to come back to his eyes," Petersmeyer said.
 "So it was enough to get his heart kicking back in."

 Perrier, a native of Lyon, France, came to Philadelphia back in 1967, when there were only a few posh restaurants in town.